adjust/dev-docs/docs/windows/reference/Adjust/privacy.md

 ::::{function} GdprForgetMe
 :noindex:

 Send an {abbr}`RTBF (Right To Be Forgotten)` request to Adjust's servers.
-This erases all information about the user the source app.
+This erases all information about the user for the source app.
 The SDK stops sending requests for the user.

 {#windows-gdprforgetme-invocation}